White Hart Crest of the Royal County of Berkshire David Nash Ford's Royal Berkshire History

 Ashbury, Berkshire

 Ashdown Park was the residence of the Earls of Craven.
 It is said that, in 1662, the first Earl of Craven was fleeing the plague in London on a lone stallion, when he arrived, exhausted, at his little used Berkshire estates.
-It was on this beautiful spot on the Berkshire Downs that his weary steed halted and here the Earl decided to build himself a house as a country refuge for his love, the Queen of Bohemia.
-Construction began soon afterward but, unfortunately, the lady died that same year
+It was on this beautiful spot on the Berkshire Downs that his weary steed halted and here the Earl decided to build himself a house for his love, the Queen of Bohemia, as a country refuge from the plague which was on the increase in London.
+Construction began, probably by William Winde, soon afterward but, unfortunately, the lady died that same same year.
+The house is a very tall town-house-like structure built in the new style of Sir Roger Pratt with large windows, dormers, roof balustrade and cupola.
+The two low pavilions behind it are not attached.
+Pratt had designed the magnificent Coleshill House, not far away (but unfortunately destroyed by fire in 1952).

 Ashdown Park is owned by the National Trust and is open to the public on specific days during the Summer months.